Introducing Your Kitten To Family

 - The litter tray is not a sandpit – so don’t let young children play in it!

 Most cats will eventually accept a newcomer, though it depends on the personalities involved.
-Let your kitten settle in for a couple of days before any introductions are made.
+Let your kitten settle in for a day or two before any introductions are made.

 - Play it safe and use an indoor pen or carrier to protect your new arrival from any over-reaction from the surprised resident territory holder.
 Put the carrier on the floor of a chosen safe room.